seanrcollings/arc/docs/converters.md

 ## Use
 Typically, you don't want numbers, booleans, lists, represented as just strings.
-Arc provides type conversions that will convert the input to your desired type before passing it on to the script.
+Arc provides type conversions that will convert the input to your desired type before passing it on to the command.
 If you've used Flask before, it's URL converters way in essentially the same way.
 If no converter is specified, the StringConverter is used by default.

 The type to convert input to is specified by Python's builin type hinting system